SINGERS' HALL OF FAME

 After awarded as a finalist at Tokyo Singing Competition in 2008, she has been invited to numerous successful collaboration and stages.
 In Bangkok, as a soloist she performed Beethoven's 9th Symphony with Bangkok Charity Orchestra in 2015, Mozart's Requiem and Handel's Messiah with Bangkok International Combined Orchestra in 2016.

-Nattida is currently studying advanced vocal technique with Stefan Sanchez CEO of Grand Opera Thailand.
+Nattida is currently studying advanced vocal techniques with Stefan Sanchez CEO of Grand Opera Thailand.

 She went to perform Mae Naak Opera and Mozart Requiem in London.
-She sang opera in Korea, Pakistan and Burma with the Grand Opera Thailand.
+She sang opera in Korea, Pakistan, and Burma with the Grand Opera Thailand.
 She sang Opera with Fivera in Miss Thailand World 2013 (TV3) EXPERIENCE (Con.)
-She was selected for recording her voice in many Thai films for example Naresuan and Kunrongpaladshu.
-She recorded with the No. 1 Hiphop Bands in Thailand, Thaitanium.
+She was selected for recording her voice in many Thai films, for example, Naresuan and Kunrongpaladshu.
+She recorded with the No. 1 Hip-hop Bands in Thailand, Thaitanium.
 She was selected for singing and voiceover in Pantainorasingh the Musical Puppets.
 Her debut album was with Ford Sobchai Griyoonsen in Ford&Friends Vol.1.
-She sang as a guess with Melodius Power Metal band which is Famous In Poland and Japan.
-Moreover she sings and acts in a play Emotional Drama in Love ever after at Blue Box Studio M Theater.
+She sang as a guess with the Melodius Power Metal band which is Famous In Poland and Japan.
+Moreover, she sings and acts in a play Emotional Drama in Love ever after at Blue Box Studio M Theater.

 At present, She is studying opera singing with Stefan Sanchez CEO of Grand Opera Thailand.

-Mashima has been singing with several Orchestras in Thailand such as, The Bangkok Symphony Orchestra (BSO), BSO Light Orchestra, Thai National Symphony Orchestra, Chiangrai Youth Orchestra, Silpakorn Symphony Orchestra in rememberance of HRH Princess Bejaratana Rajasuda, Dr.Sax Chamber Orchestra, MU Pop Orchestra, Pairochubchit Chamber Orchestra, EPP concert Orchestra, Chula Chamber Orchestra, The Viola Lovers Orchestra, CU Band, The Elixir.
+Mashima has been singing with several Orchestras in Thailand such as The Bangkok Symphony Orchestra (BSO), BSO Light Orchestra, Thai National Symphony Orchestra, Chiangrai Youth Orchestra, Silpakorn Symphony Orchestra in remembrance of HRH Princess Bejaratana Rajasuda, Dr.Sax Chamber Orchestra, MU Pop Orchestra, Pairochubchit Chamber Orchestra, EPP concert Orchestra, Chula Chamber Orchestra, The Viola Lovers Orchestra, CU Band, The Elixir.

-She has participated in numerous master classes with important artist and educators such as Professor Franz Lukasovsky from University of Music and Performing Arts, Vienna, Professor Mario Diaz from the University of Mozarteum, Austria, Professor Pamela Hinchman from Bienen School of Music, Northwestern University, Chicago, U.S.A., Virginia Croskery from Simpsan College, Iowa and more.
+She has participated in numerous masterclasses with important artist and educators such as Professor Franz Lukasovsky from the University of Music and Performing Arts, Vienna, Professor Mario Diaz from the University of Mozarteum, Austria, Professor Pamela Hinchman from Bienen School of Music, Northwestern University, Chicago, U.S.A., Virginia Croskery from Simpsan College, Iowa and more.

 For Grand Opera Thailand she has played “Kim” in Miss Saigon & “Liza Doolittle” in My Fair Lady.
 She has also given numerous concerts of Musicals and Opera performances for the company in Bangkok and the rest of Thailand.

-She currently studies advanced vocal technique with Stefan Sanchez CEO of Grand Opera Thailand.
+She currently studies advanced vocal techniques with Stefan Sanchez CEO of Grand Opera Thailand.

 Born in Tokyo, Japanese Ayano Schramm-Kimura is a recitalist and opera singer, who made her operatic debut in Dido and Aeneas as Dido in 2012 with the NUNi Production Bangkok and Shalev Ad-El.
 Ad-El, who is Artistic Director of the Netanya Kibbutz Orchestra in Israel, was so impressed with her performance, invited her as a guest soloist for the 44th season of their national tour in Israel in January 2015.
 She sang Luigi Boccherini's masterpiece Stabat Mater, which received an outstanding review for her performance in Tel-Aviv.
 It was "sung and played in simplicity which can only be called noble."

-She also sung the role of the Second Lady in Die Zauberflöte with Siam Opera, La Marchande de Journaux of Les Mamelles de Tiresius with the NUNi Production, Dorabella in the Cosi Fan Tutte in the production at Mahidol University, and sang in large-scale opera productions such as Thais and La Boheme as a chorus member of Siam Opera.
+She also sang the role of the Second Lady in Die Zauberflöte with Siam Opera, La Marchande de Journaux of Les Mamelles de Tiresias with the NUNi Production, Dorabella in the Cosi Fan Tutte in the production at Mahidol University, and sang in large-scale opera productions such as Thais and La Boheme as a chorus member of Siam Opera.

 In Bangkok, she resumed taking private voice lessons with Susheilagh Angpiroj, who recommended her to attend the vocal music camp organized by Tuan Siew-Low in Loei, where she was inspired by a group of young Thai singers.
-Consequently she competed in the Osaka International Music Competition in 2010 and awarded the 4th Prize in the Virtuoso Category.
+Consequently, she competed in the Osaka International Music Competition in 2010 and awarded the 4th Prize in the Virtuoso Category.
 This is when she decided to pursue vocal studies at Mahidol University with Dr. Colleen Ann Jennings, who was the Chair of the department at that time.
-She just completed her Master’s degree of Music Performance with the first-class honours.
+She just completed her Master’s degree in Music Performance with first-class honors.

 • Award from Soamsawali, the Princess Mother of the King's First Grandchild Classical opera singer of Thailand 2003.